scrapy/scrapy/docs/topics/signals.rst

     :param response: the response received
     :type response: :class:`~scrapy.http.Response` object

+    :param request: the request that generated the response
+    :type request: :class:`~scrapy.http.Request` object

     :param spider: the spider for which the response is intended
     :type spider: :class:`~scrapy.spider.BaseSpider` object